What are STEMS?

 This is a helpful tutorial on how to render down STEMS via Ableton.
 Definitely helpful when creating the new format.
 If you further need a video visual on how to render your STEMS via Ableton, this video tutorial will help to guide.

-STEMS Distribution is only available to Symphonic Distribution clients.
+STEMS Distribution is only available to Symphonic Distribution clients who use us for Digital Distribution.
 So you've created your STEMS, the next step is delivery.
 We are only able to distribute STEM versions of your tracks if they are accompanied by original releases, as there currently isn’t the ability to do STEM only versions of your release.

 Through SymphonicMS, our delivery dashboard, we have an area that will allow you to deliver your music to our STEMS related partners.
 The system accepts only prepared STEM files.
 Simply click the "STEMS" Icon on the SymphonicMS and you are good to go.
 STEMS are not accepted for ringtones or compilations only Single, EP, or Albums.

 Native Instruments STEMS are free to create.
 You keep 80% of the royalties.